-- provide policy advice and guidance on all National REDD+ processes; - supervise activities of the National Technical Committee on REDD+; - maintain oversight role over consultancies on National REDD+ issues; - review, approve and provide continuous guidance and support to a REDD+ plan of operations, annual work plans, annual budgets, monitoring & evaluation process and implementation.
+- provide policy advice and guidance on all National REDD+ processes; - supervise activities of the National Technical REDD+ Committee; - maintain oversight role over consultancies on National REDD+ issues; - review, approve and provide continuous guidance and support to a REDD+ plan of operations, annual work plans, annual budgets, monitoring & evaluation process and implementation.

-The National Technical Committee on REDD+ is under the guidance of FMEV and chaired by SCCU.
+The National Technical REDD+ Committee is under the guidance of FMEV and chaired by SCCU.
 The Committee consists of specialists on forestry, climate change and development affairs.
 Its role is to:

-- Make recommendations on the effective planning and implementation of REDD+ programmes; - Develop a roadmap for Nigeria REDD+ Framework and Strategy; - Identify and advise on institutional roles and mandates of relevant stakeholders; - Coordinate national REDD+ activities with National Development Programmes; - Recommend measures on awareness-raising, education, and institutional capacity building; - Serve as the liaison between respective REDD+ institutions, stakeholder groups, UN-REDD Agencies and Development Partners for effective planning and implementation of REDD+ activities in Nigeria.
+- Make recommendations on the effective planning and implementation of REDD+ programmes; - Develop a roadmap for Nigeria REDD+ Framework and Strategy; - Identify and advise on institutional roles and mandates of relevant stakeholders; - Coordinate national REDD+ activities with National Development Programmes; - Recommend measures on awareness-raising, education, and institutional capacity building; - Serve as the liaison between respective REDD+ institutions, stakeholder groups, UN-REDD agencies and development partners for effective planning and implementation of REDD+ activities in Nigeria.

 The National REDD+ Secretariat has been established inside the Federal Department of Forestry.
-Its role is to provides coordination and REDD+ readiness management roles, as well as liaison and overall administrative coordination for the National Advisory Council on REDD+ and the National Technical Committee on REDD+.
+Its role is to provide coordination and REDD+ readiness management roles, as well as liaison and overall administrative coordination for the National Advisory Council on REDD+ and the National Technical Committee on REDD+.
 The Secretariat is headed by the National REDD+ Coordinator, and has 4 staff drawn from the Forestry Department and the Special Climate Change Unit (both of which are parts of the Federal Ministry of the Environment).
+Currently, a new Department of Climate Change has been established in the Ministry and is proposed to include REDD+.
+Once the organizational arrangement of the Department is endorsed by the Office of Head of Service of the Federation, the REDD+ will be moved to the new Department.

-Since 2010 the Federal Government has become an active participant in the UN-REDD Programme.
+Since 2009 the Federal Government has become an active participant in the UN-REDD Programme.